jonwgeorge/editor-bootstrap-blocks/README.md

 ## Installation

-You can install anyt editor block as a regular Kirby plugin by placing the "*name*-block" folder in site/plugins
+You can install any editor block as a regular Kirby plugin by placing the "*name*-block" folder in site/plugins